bitovi/github-actions-deploy-eks-helm/README.md

 ## Provided by Bitovi
 [Bitovi](https://www.bitovi.com/) is a proud supporter of Open Source software.

-## Need help?
+## Need help or have questions?
-Bitovi has consultants that can help.
-Drop into [Bitovi's Community Slack](https://www.bitovi.com/community/slack), and talk to us in the `#devops` channel!
+You can **get help or ask questions** on [Discord channel](https://discord.gg/J7ejFsZnJ4)!
+Come hangout with us!

-Need DevOps Consulting Services?
-Head over to [https://www.bitovi.com/devops-consulting](https://hubs.ly/Q01bFvLS0), and book a free consultation.
+Or, you can hire us for training, consulting, or development.
+[Set up a free consultation](https://www.bitovi.com/devops-consulting).